Cedar Park Car Accident Lawyer

 Cedar Park Car Accident Statistics

-According to the Texas Department of Transportation (TxDOT), there were a total of 894 car accidents in Cedar Park, Texas in 2022.
+According to the Texas Department of Transportation (TxDOT), there were a total of 920 car accidents in Cedar Park, Texas in 2024.
 Although that may not seem like a lot, it is when you consider the city’s population of just over 78,000.
 In fact, there were a total of five people who lost their lives in our city according to the report.
 If you have or a loved one has been a victim, don’t go it alone.
-Contact our Cedar Park car accident lawyers today.
+Contact our Cedar Park car accident lawyers today for a FREE CONSULTATION.

 Below is a breakdown of the TxDOT city collisions report and the level of severity of each: